kennysmithed/oels2022/oels_practical_wk10.md

 ## You build (some of) it, if you want

 You haven't been shown the methods for connecting two participants for real-time communication yet, so I don't expect you to be able to implement the full experiment from scratch yourself.
-But as I explain above, you have nearly all the tools to build something that *looks* like a real-time interaction experience - you could think of it as a confederate priming experiment like we looked at last week, where you have one genuine participant interacting with a computer partner who produces descriptions in a fixed order.
+But as I explain above, you have nearly all the tools to build something that *looks* like a real-time interaction experiment - you could think of it as a confederate priming experiment like we looked at last week, where you have one genuine participant interacting with a computer partner who produces descriptions in a fixed order.
 So if you want to have a go at coding up the observation trials, or thinking about how you can do some kind of director and matcher trials, go for it.
 But if you just want to see how we did it, and attempt the exercises at the end, that's OK too.

 ## Our implementation